turi-code/userguide/data_formats_and_sources/sql_integration.md

 ```
 (example adapted from [here](https://docs.python.org/2/library/sqlite3.html))

-Since SFrame now offers DBAPI2 integration, you can write very similar code
+SFrame offers a DBAPI2 integration that enables you to read and write SQL data in a similar, concise fashion.
-while using SFrame.
 Using the connection object in the previous example, here
-is how you would read the data as an SFrame:
+is how you would read the data as an SFrame using the [`from_sql`](https://dato.com/products/create/docs/generated/graphlab.SFrame.from_sql.html) method:

 ```python
 import graphlab as gl